Healthy Homes Assessment Kingsley-Chatham

 Kingsley-Chatham Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Kingsley-Chatham and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory in all Kingsley-Chatham and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate the conformance to any Healthy Homes Standard that apply or will be applied during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records that prove compliance with the Healthy Homes Standards that apply or will apply to an apartment rental.

-• Property managers and private landlords must make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in Tenancy.
+• Private landlords and property managers are required to make sure their rental properties comply with the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

 Starting 1 July 2023